ese3500/final-project-yanfu-srikrishna/README.md

 HRS 01 - Our system shall use two ATMEGA328PBs - One to control the LCD screen and the other to control the movement of the autonomous vehicle itself.

 HRS 02 - An ultrasonic sensor shall be used for obstacle detection.
-It shall detect obstacles at a distance 12cm or closer from the front of the vehicle.
+It shall detect obstacles at a distance 12 cm or closer from the front of the vehicle.

+This worked.
+Based on our repeated testing and measurements, we noticed that whenever an obstacle was indeed 12 cm or closer, the vehicle would properly turn and avoid the obstacle.
+This was successfully implemented due to proper mounting of the ultrasonic sensor on top of the servo motor, in addition to setting up the appropriate formula for calculating distance as dictated by the datasheet of the ultrasonic sensor.

 HRS 03 - The ultrasonic sensor shall be mounted on top of a servo motor.
 The servo motor should rotate 360 degrees to help enable scanning for obstacles around the vehicle by the ultrasonic sensor.